zopencommunity/m4port/README.md

 ./m4build.sh
 ```

-This will generate the m4 executable in the 'src' sub-directory of the M4 tree
+This will install m4 into /<userid>/m4prod directory tree.

 # Creating a new patch